 Council‘s Environmental Health Officer inspects premises that sell tobacco products.

-Commercial outdoor dining areas will be smoke-free from 6 July 2015.
+Commercial outdoor dining areas are smoke-free.
 This means:

-- All forms of smoking will be banned in any seated outdoor dining area of a restaurant, café or licensed venue while food is being served
+- All forms of smoking are banned in any seated outdoor dining area of a restaurant, café or licensed venue while food is being served

 - Within 4 metres of a seated dining area on licensed premises or at a restaurant